Queen pictured working in new image released for 70-year milestone

 All of the papers have to be read and, where necessary, approved and signed.

-The photograph was taken on Wednesday during the Queen’s stay at her Sandringham estate where in past years she has traditionally spent Accession Day.
+The photograph was taken on Wednesday during the Queen’s stay at her Sandringham estate where in past years she has traditionally spent Accession Day in private reflection.

+Footage has also been released from the moment the photo was taken in the saloon at Sandringham House, showing the Queen in discussion with her private secretary Sir Edward Young, who began working for the Queen in 2004 and became her principle aide in 2017.

+The Queen was awarded the Ruth Bader Ginsburg Women of Leadership award at the end of last year and Sir Edward is heard briefing the Queen about a ceremony Dame Karen Pierce Britain’s ambassador to America, attended to accept the honour on her behalf.

 Register for free to continue reading